Supported by The St Edmunds Trust

 If you are unfamiliar with the building we will be happy to answer any questions you may have, and you are welcome to visit us ahead of your attendance for a performance, to familiarise yourself in advance.
 For any further information or requests please contact [email protected]

-Guide Dogs are welcome in selected Dress Circle Boxes.
-A Guide Dog must stay with their owner at all times.
+Assistance Dogs are welcome in selected Dress Circle Boxes.
+An Assistance Dog must stay with their owner at all times.
 Water is available.

 Similar to subtitles in films, captioning converts the spoken word and sound effects in a performance into text which appears on a screen on stage as it is happening.

 Performances suitable for those who are blind or visually impaired, audio description gives you live commentary on the action happening on stage through a pair of headphones.

 Touch Tours offer a guided chance to explore the set through touch and feel, available before Audio Described performances by request.
 Please contact the Box Office for more information.

 Spoken English is translated into British Sign Language by an on-stage interpreter as the performance takes place.